awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-aws-integrations.md

 }
 ```

-## Loading Streaming Data into Amazon ES from Amazon Kinesis Firehose<a name="es-aws-integrations-fh"></a>
+## Loading Streaming Data into Amazon ES from Amazon Kinesis Data Firehose<a name="es-aws-integrations-fh"></a>

-Amazon Kinesis supports Amazon ES as a delivery destination\.
-For instructions about how to load streaming data into Amazon ES, see [Creating an Amazon Kinesis Firehose Delivery Stream](http://docs.aws.amazon.com/firehose/latest/dev/basic-create.html) and [Choose Amazon ES for your destination](http://docs.aws.amazon.com/firehose/latest/dev/create-destination.html#create-destination-elasticsearch) in the *Amazon Kinesis Firehose Developer Guide*\.
+Kinesis Data Firehose supports Amazon ES as a delivery destination\.
+For instructions about how to load streaming data into Amazon ES, see [Creating a Kinesis Data Firehose Delivery Stream](http://docs.aws.amazon.com/firehose/latest/dev/basic-create.html) and [Choose Amazon ES for Your Destination](http://docs.aws.amazon.com/firehose/latest/dev/create-destination.html#create-destination-elasticsearch) in the *Amazon Kinesis Data Firehose Developer Guide*\.

 Before you load data into Amazon ES, you might need to perform transforms on the data\.
-To learn more about using Lambda functions to perform this task, see [Data Transformation](http://docs.aws.amazon.com/firehose/latest/dev/data-transformation.html) in the *Amazon Kinesis Firehose Developer Guide*\.
+To learn more about using Lambda functions to perform this task, see [Data Transformation](http://docs.aws.amazon.com/firehose/latest/dev/data-transformation.html) in the same guide\.

-As you configure a delivery stream, Kinesis Firehose features a "one\-click" IAM role that gives it the resource access it needs to send data to Amazon ES, back up data on Amazon S3, and transform data using Lambda\.
+As you configure a delivery stream, Kinesis Data Firehose features a "one\-click" IAM role that gives it the resource access it needs to send data to Amazon ES, back up data on Amazon S3, and transform data using Lambda\.
 Because of the complexity involved in creating such a role manually, we recommend using the provided role\.

 ## Loading Streaming Data into Amazon ES from Amazon CloudWatch<a name="es-aws-integrations-cloudwatch-es"></a>